lexbryan/website-monitoring-gapps/README.md

 2. To simulate cron jobs, you can use triggers.
 Goto Resources > Current project's triggers.
    Add triggers.
 You can also send notifications to your email whenever the script fails.

+Special note: You can add more emails, websites, and codes.
+But note that Google Apps Script has 5 mins max runtime.
+I'm not sure if this is still the case nowadays.

 Note: When prompted by Google to authorize app, just authorize it.
 Disclaimer: This is just a basic monitoring tool.
 Further development might be possible.